Model Higgs bundles in exceptional components of the $\text{Sp(4}\text{,}\mathbb{R}\text{)}$-character variety: Topological invariants

 Now notice:

 and

 similarly for the integral over ${{X}_{2,v}}$.
-Therefore, for every $v>0$:
+Therefore, for every $v>0$,

-Passing to the limit as $v\to +\infty $, the last integral vanishes, while each integral over ${{B}_{i,v}}$ for $i=1,2$ converges to the local term measuring the contribution of the parabolic structure in the definition of the parabolic degree (see Lemma 2.10 in \cite{BiquardGM}).
+Passing to the limit as $v\to +\infty $, the last integral vanishes, while each integral over ${{B}_{i,v}}$ for $i=1,2$ converges to the local term measuring the contribution of the parabolic structure in the definition of the parabolic degree; the latter is the content of Equation (2.10) established within the proof of Lemma 2.13 in \cite{BiquardGM}.
 The desired identity now follows. \end{proof}

-Proposition 8.1 implies in particular that the complex connected sum of \emph{maximal} parabolic $\text{Sp(4}\text{,}\mathbb{R}\text{)}$-Higgs bundles is a \emph{maximal} (non-parabolic) $\text{Sp(4}\text{,}\mathbb{R}\text{)}$-Higgs bundle.
-This is the analogue in the language of Higgs bundles of the additivity property for the Toledo invariant from the point of view of fundamental group representations (Proposition 2.13).
+Proposition \ref{additivity_pardeg} implies in particular that the complex connected sum of \emph{maximal} parabolic $\text{Sp(4}\text{,}\mathbb{R}\text{)}$-Higgs bundles is a \emph{maximal} (non-parabolic) $\text{Sp(4}\text{,}\mathbb{R}\text{)}$-Higgs bundle.
+For a parabolic principal $\text{Sp(4}\text{,}\mathbb{R}\text{)}$-bundle the general situation of Proposition \ref{additivity_pardeg} describes an additivity property for the parabolic degree of the underlying vector bundle in the data as in Definition \ref{par_toledo_Sp4} (cf. \S \ref{section_parabolic_Sp4} of the present article and Example A.25 in \cite{KSZ}).
+This is the analogue in the language of Higgs bundles of the additivity property for the Toledo invariant from the point of view of fundamental group representations (Proposition \ref{additivity_Toledo_rep}).